-The tuff of Unit IV is composed of 75 percent matrix, 20 percent lithic fragments, and 5 percent crystals.
+The tuff of Unit IV is composed of 75 percent matrix, 20 percent space lithic fragments, and 5 percent crystals.
 The matrix is composed of 50 percent ash and 50 percent pumice that ranges in size from 1-10 cm and is commonly flattened in the bedding plane.
 The pumice forms a coarsening-upward sequence within the tuff.
 The lithic fragments are subangular to round, range in size from 0.5-2 cm and are composed of volcanic rocks and quartzite.
 Biotite, bipyramidal quartz, and a trace of sanidine constitute the crystal fraction of the tuff.
 These crystals are euhedral, and range in size from 0.5-2 mm.

 Unit V: Unit V is the Hall Canyon Conglomerate or its equivalent.
-It is an epiclastic sandstone/conglomeratic sandstone of unknown thickness.
-In the Skinner Peaks quadrangle, the base of the unit is exposed in only one place, the top is not exposed at all due to erosion, and the section is further complicated by faulting.
-Clark (1987) reports that the thickness of the Hall Canyon Conglomerate varies from 0-400 feet in the Juab quadrangle.
+It is an epiclastic sandstone/conglomeratic sandstone of unknown thrickness: In the Skinner Peaks quadrangle, the base of the unit is where it: called with Unit II is crossinal adsharp.

+exposed in only one place, the topy is not exposed at all, due to of Unit I secure of erosion, and the section is further complicated by faulting.
+Clark varies from 0-400 feet in the Juab quadrangle.
 The contact between Unit V and Unit IV is erosional and sharp.